b all the actionCcm Cross 0023

-They started attending church and learning the Bible — it became real and personal for him.
-The more he learned the more he wanted to share about the blood Jesus shed on the cross to bring forgiveness into his life and set him free.
+They started attending church immediately and learning the Bible — it became real and personal for him.
+The more he learned the more he wanted to share about the blood Jesus shed on the Cross to bring forgiveness into his life and set him free.

-Vitorino went to Bible school in South Africa and learned everything he could while learning all he could from the mentors in the church.
-He started to street witness.
+Vitorino went to Bible school in South Africa and learned everything he could.
+He began by street witnessing.
 Soon he was evangelizing everywhere in Xai-Xai.
-The last part of his life he would be Pastor Macome and everything would be different because of Jesus.
+The last part of his life he would be Pastor Macome and everything would be different — because of Jesus.

-Then Pastor Macome was stricken with blindness.
-Doctors could not pin point the cause of his blindness and determined that surgery would not help.
+Then Pastor Vitorino Macome was stricken with blindness.
+Doctors could not pinpoint the cause and determined that surgery would not help.

-It was clear the attacks were demonic to hinder their ministry and deliverance was needed.
+It was clear the attacks were demonic to hinder their ministry and deliverance was necessary.

-That Sunday Pastor Macome and Maryann were both set free from their physical problems. it was a glorious time of rejoicing for everyone.
-Maryann was pain free and Pastor Macome could once again see.
+That Sunday they were both healed from their physical problems.
+It was a glorious time of rejoicing for everyone.
+Maryann was pain free and Pastor Vitorino Macome could once again see.
 It was confirmation that they were needed for the kingdom and they wasted no time.

-Pastor Macome always wanted a cross for the churches because it is his passion to teach and preach about the cross.
-From the beginning the cross has been part of the church logo.
-He prayed diligently that God would provide a for a cross.
-Our friend Johan Lourens from South Africa showed up for a Xai-Xai, Mozambique crusade and mentioned we might come and plant a cross for him.
-Pastor Macome was delighted by the idea of finally having a cross.
+Pastor Vitorino Macome always wanted a Cross for the churches because it is his passion to teach and preach about the Cross.
+From the beginning the Cross has been part of their church logo.
+He prayed diligently that God would provide for a Cross.
+Our friend Johan Lourens from South Africa showed up for a Xai-Xai, Mozambique, crusade and mentioned we might come and plant a Cross for him.
+Pastor Macome was delighted by the idea of finally having a Cross.

-We had not been to Mozambique and confirmed we could do it.
-Pastor Macome and Maryann were excited about receiving their cross — a large cross for Jesus Christ that he had been preaching about for half of his life.
+We added Mozambique to our itinerary.
+Pastor Vitorino Macome and Maryann were excited about receiving their Cross — a large Cross for Jesus Christ that he had been preaching about for half of his life.

-The Lord sent us to deliver a cross — it is ccm cross #0023 and interesting enough that because the bridge washed out in Mozambique we had to do it the old fashioned way — we built it from scratch.
-And the lumber yard only had lumber on hand that when it was constructed made it the heaviest and largest cross we have ever planted.
+The Cross was sent but the bridge washed out on the way to Mozambique so we had to do it the old-fashioned way — we built this Cross from scratch.
+And the only lumber on hand when it was constructed made it the heaviest and largest wood Cross we had built to date.